 The Origin and Development of Power Yoga

 Power Yoga history is very much tied to the history of modern yoga.
 Power Yoga, a name I coined but never trademarked (thus you have its generic use), is really one of the first types of yoga that stepped outside of the traditional yoga systems, even though its goal is the same as the traditional systems.
 I coined the term Power Yoga to simply describe an empowering yoga practice.
-This yoga origin history or a yoga history summary of this Power Yoga begins with Ashtanga yoga, which I had the privilege to learn and study with David Williams (and Brad Ramsey), the first person to bring Ashtanga vinyasa yoga from India to the world, and eventually in India with David’s teacher and Ashtanga’s founder, K. Pattabhi Jois.
+This yoga origin history begins with Ashtanga yoga.
+I had the privilege to learn and study with David Williams (and Brad Ramsey), the first person to bring Ashtanga vinyasa yoga from India to the world, and eventually in India with David’s teacher and Ashtanga’s founder, K. Pattabhi Jois.

 While Ashtanga yoga was a wonderful entry point for me into this yoga world and practice, its rigidity and dogma did not fit my body or mind.
 Almost immediately while in India, I began to naturally adapt it to fit my body, without me or Pattabhi even knowing.
-What I mean is, within the dogmatic sequences of Ashtanga yoga, I started adding poses my body was asking for, all of this happening under Pattabhi’s watchful eye without him uttering any concern or disagreement.
+Within the dogmatic sequences of Ashtanga yoga, I started adding poses my body was asking for, all of this happening under Pattabhi’s watchful eye without him uttering any concern or disagreement.
 What was simply the addition of a pose here and there within Ashtanga’s elaborate and dynamic sequences eventually became tangents of mini-sequences within the Ashtanga sequence.
-Soon, performing Ashtanga’s full sequences (which was required) with the addition of the tangent sequences which were getting longer and longer, which were naturally evolving from my intuitive physical needs, became too time-consuming, as these asana sessions were lasting over three hours.
-So I had to make a choice between the generic sequence of K. Pattabhi Jois and the personal intuitive sequence emanating from within me.
+Soon, performing Ashtanga’s full sequences (which was required) with the addition of the tangent sequences which were getting longer and were naturally evolving from my intuitive physical needs, became too time-consuming.
+These asana sessions were lasting over three hours.
+So, I had to make a choice between the generic sequence of K. Pattabhi Jois and the personal intuitive sequence emanating from within me.

 Basically, the rest is history, as I chose to listen to my intuition.
 In a lot of ways, this is what Power Yoga is: freedom and discovery!
 This is what I meant when I coined the term Power Yoga, as what is more empowering than stepping out of the dogma and giving oneself permission and freedom to explore?
 I would like to mention meditation here as well, as I have found the physical yoga practice is very superficial and limited and that’s all K. Pattabhi Jois was teaching.
 Power Yoga integrates mindfulness meditation, turning the physical practice into a meditation in motion.
 Which is also very empowering!